Groomed for Growth

 GETTING INTO CHARACTER

 The second step in the discovery process is determining character – the unique set of values and traits that sets a company apart from others.
-Understanding character can help organisations create workplaces that express who they are, and help them progress toward what they want to become.
+Understanding character can help organisations create workplaces that express who they are, and help them progress towards what they want to become.

 To do this, the focus groups used coloured dots to plot out where they thought the company landed on various character spectrums.
 Were they more Formal or Informal?
 Independent or Interdependent?
 Uniform or Diverse?